This Ultimate Recipe for FIRE (Financial Independence Retire Early) is an older post, but I thought I would dig it up and update it.

 Many early retirees can retire as an individual, retire in their 30’s and travel the world.
 However, this is probably not as fun as having two servings.
 Therefore, the usual serving yield for FIRE is two.
 Two incomes can make FIRE faster and in less time.

-- 4 CUPS of high savings rate, AT LEAST 40-50% with the intention of investing this money
+- 4 cups of high savings rate, AT LEAST 40-50% with the intention of investing this money and not just keeping it in a high interest savings account.

 Of course you FIRE can be made with less but to decrease the cook time, a larger dose of salary is optimal.